Mental Health Counseling and Therapist in Westchester and Putnam Counties

 Situation: You can’t manage all of the stress in your life.
 You feel like you’re going to have a nervous breakdown.

 Hope: Simple stress reduction techniques work well.
-Two important counseling techniques are partializing and prioritizing the problems that are often proven to reduce stress.
+Two essential counseling techniques are partializing and prioritizing problems, which are often proven to reduce stress.

-Proudly offering Counseling and Therapy in all areas of Westchester County, Putnam County, and Dutchess County including the following communities – Somers, Yorktown Heights, Bedford, Katonah, Cortlandt Manor, Mohegan Lake, Brewster, Armonk, Bedford Hills, North Salem, Mahopac, Mt.
-Kisco, Scarsdale, South Salem, White Plains, Poughkeepsie, Wappinger Falls, Carmel, Pleasantville, Peekskill, Croton, Rye, Harrison, Yonkers, New Rochelle, Mamaroneck, Larchmont, Purchase, Chappaqua, Briarcliff Manor, Millwood, Mahopac Falls, Baldwin Place, Hawthorne, Elmsford, Valhalla, Newcastle & Putnam Valley, Phillipstown, Kent, Southeast.
+We are proudly offering counseling and therapy in all areas of Westchester County, Putnam County, and Dutchess County, including the following communities—Somers, Yorktown Heights, Bedford, Katonah, Cortlandt Manor, Mohegan Lake, Brewster, Armonk, Bedford Hills, North Salem, Mahopac, Mt.
+Kisco, Scarsdale, South Salem, White Plains, Poughkeepsie, Wappinger Falls, Carmel, Pleasantville, Peekskill, Croton, Rye, Harrison, Yonkers, New Rochelle, Mamaroneck, Larchmont, Purchase, Chappaqua, Briarcliff Manor, Millwood, Mahopac Falls, Baldwin Place, Hawthorne, Elmsford, Valhalla, Newcastle, Putnam Valley, Philipstown, Kent, and Southeast.

-Psychology & Therapy services provided including but not limited to:
+Psychology and therapy services provided include but are not limited to: